 The first two stories are about two people following each other into crime.
 Both involve dead husbands!
 And both are about double cross!
 I like Cain's short, clean style that puts you in a scene with no mumbo jumbo.
 The characters deal with each other pretty fast and clear too.

-Someone remake Mildred Pierce
+Someone Remake Mildred Pierce

-I have wanted a remake since about 1996.
+I have wanted a remake since 1996.

 This is a most anticipated mini series.